bochinchero/decred-pub/dcrdex_setup.md

       tmux attach -t dcrwallet

-When dcrwallet is started for the first time it will prompt to enter your passphrase.
+Attach the dcrwallet session, when it is started for the first time it will prompt to enter your passphrase.

-You can detach from tmux sessions by pressing **CTRL+B**, then **D**.
+You can detach from tmux sessions by pressing **CTRL + B**, then **D**.

 At this point your nodes will be synching in the background and you will see messages like this in bitcoind: